mantik-ai/core/doc/Minikube.md

 ## Start the Python Example

-With the Engine running, the python client example should be runnable from pipenv.
+With the Engine running, the python client example should be runnable from poetry.

 ## TLDR